How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 Don’t Waste Another $10,000

-Learn from my mistakes.
 Don’t build a business that only looks good.
 Build one that pays you.

-That’s why I created Start the Damn Business™, because you don’t need another shiny logo or half-finished course.
+Because you don’t need another shiny logo or half-finished course.
 You need clarity, a simple offer, and the confidence to start getting paid.

 Inside, we’ll cut through the noise and focus on the only three things that matter right now: